Usertech/javascript-guide/README.md

 # U+ `javascript`

-> This document is still a stub, please contribute!
+> This document is a work in progress, please contribute!

 This document contains best practices to follow when developing javascript applications at UT.

 If some project has javascript code, it's a javascript application and this guide applies.